space-ros/docker/space_robots/README.md

-# Space ROS Demo Docker Image
+# Space ROS Space Robots Demo Docker Image

-The Space ROS Demo docker image uses the Space ROS docker image (*openrobotics/spaceros:latest*) as its base image.
+The Space ROS Space Robots Demo docker image uses the Space ROS docker image (*openrobotics/spaceros:latest*) as its base image.
 Build instructions for that image can be found at [docker/spaceros/README.md](https://github.com/space-ros/docker/blob/main/spaceros/README.md).
-The Dockerfile here installs all of the prerequisite system dependencies along with the demo source code, then builds the Space ROS Demo.
+The Dockerfile installs all of the prerequisite system dependencies along with the demos source code, then builds the Space ROS Space Robots Demo.

+This is for Curiosity Mars rover and Canadarm demos.

 ## Building the Demo Docker